Travel Budget for Santa Marta Visit Santa Marta on a Budget or Travel in Style

 Calculated from travelers like you

-• The average person spends about $6.55 (CO$25,598) on alcoholic beverages in Santa Marta per day.
+• The average person spends about $6.55 (CO$25,598) on nightlife and alcoholic beverages in Santa Marta per day.
 The more you spend on alcohol, the more fun you might be having despite your higher budget.

 • Alcohol2 Drinks for one day